Many disorders can cause pulmonary hypertension.

 Treatment of pulmonary hypertension is best directed at the cause when the cause has been identified.

 Vasodilators (drugs to dilate blood vessels) work by reducing blood pressure in the pulmonary arteries.
 Vasodilators may improve quality of life, prolong survival, and prolong the time until lung transplantation needs to be considered.
 Before administering vasodilators, however, doctors may first test the effectiveness of these drugs while the person is in a cardiac catheterization laboratory because use of these drugs may be dangerous in some people.
-Vasodilators have not proved effective for people with pulmonary hypertension due to an underlying lung disorder.
+Vasodilators have not proved effective for people with pulmonary hypertension due to chronic obstructive pulmonary disease (COPD).
 In contrast, vasodilators are often helpful for pulmonary hypertension that occurs in people with the following:

 Idiopathic or inherited pulmonary hypertension